Dartlc/Justdial-Scraper/README.md

 # Justdial-Scraper
-A Justdial scrpaer which scrapes Name,Address,Email,Website,Phone number from a particular link or for a particular vendor of a city with proxy rotation.
+A Justdial scraper which scrapes Name,Address,Email,Website,Phone number from a particular link or for a particular vendor type of a city with proxy rotation.

 Requirements: